-Recovery after injury or illness: Amino acids are wound healing - they are directly involved in our repair mechanisms in the human body.
+- Recovery from injury or illness: Amino acids are wound healing - they are directly involved in our repair mechanisms in the human body.
 After surgery, musculoskeletal injuries or any skin related disorders proteins are vital to rebuild the structures lost during the trauma.

-There are also certain medical conditions or stages of life whereby a health practitioner may prescribe a high quality protein powder due to malnourishment or risk of deficiency, or to assist healing.
+There are also certain medical conditions or stages of life whereby a health practitioner may prescribe a high quality protein powder due to malnourishment, risk of deficiency, or to assist healing.
 High quality protein powders can also be used to aid condition specific liver detoxification but this needs to be administered by a health care practitioner.

 If you love the taste of protein powder, you feel healthier and the ingredients are great then by all means, continue taking your protein powder.
 Just make sure you flip the bottle to the nutrition panel and make sure you're ok with the choice of ingredients entering your body.

 Meeting protein requirements through food is MUCH easier than what is most commonly believed.
 Both women and men can reach their daily recommended intake quite easily through common and accessible foods such as brown rice, eggs, beans, nuts and hommus.

 But let’s get back to the tubs of heaven that are promising weight loss and muscles.
 These are some of the most commonly found ingredients that a lot of your synthetic protein powders sold in gyms and supermarkets contain: